Origins of the American Civil War: Slavery

 Disagreements between slave states and free states were the main cause of disunion and the war.
+Most scholars identify preserving slavery as the central reason for the Southern states' decisions to secede.
+The legal institution of human chattel slavery, comprising the enslavement primarily of Africans and African Americans, was prevalent in the United States of America from its founding in 1776 until 1865, predominantly in the South.
+Under the law, children were born into slavery, and an enslaved person was treated as property that could be bought, sold, or given away.
+By the time of the American Revolutionary War (1775–1783), enslaved people had been institutionalized as a racial caste associated with African ancestry.

 Slavery had been controversial during the framing of the Constitution in 1787, which, because of compromises, ended up with proslavery and antislavery features.
 The issue had confounded the nation since its inception and increasingly separated the US into a slaveholding South and a free North.
 The issue was exacerbated by the country's rapid territorial expansion, which repeatedly brought the question of whether new territory should be slaveholding or free.
 The issue had dominated politics for decades.
 Attempts to resolve the matter included the Missouri Compromise and Compromise of 1850, but these only postponed the showdown over slavery that would lead to the war.
+In his second inaugural address in 1865, Lincoln stated: